Alban098/graphics2j/README.md

 The result of the `Example Module` is available in the [Release](https://github.com/Alban098/graphics2j/releases) section as `graphics2j-example-x.x.x-executable.jar` and can be run.

-`engine2j-example-x.x.x-executable.jar` is runnable but can also be added as a library, as it contains the Core API along with the example for help and reference
+`example-x.x.x-executable.jar` is runnable but can also be added as a library, as it contains the Core API along with the example for help and reference

 You can also find the [Javadoc](https://alban098.github.io/graphics2j/) of the latest release !